There are rules to this, if you can see past the wigs, jigs and high kicks…

 Lost in the razzle dazzle, there is art to this; a mix of balletic and athletic dance, rhythm, lively music, poise, carriage and hard, hard work.
 To explain, you leap into the air with your arms rigid and stuck to your side like glue, that’s a banned substance I presume, see the rule book for clarity.
 Strength, co-ordination, twirling, jumping, stamping, hopping.
 It’s got it all.

-It starts with hop two, three, four, five, six, seven, but before you know it, you’re slapping on the fake tan, the crown is buried into your head, more Kirby grips digging into your membrane, you’re high kicking, and dressed like a fairy, or so I am told.
+It starts with hop two, three, four, five, six, seven, but before you know it, you’re slapping on the fake tan, the crown is buried into your head, more Kirby grips digging into your membrane, you’re high kicking, and dressed like a fairy.

 If you think wigs are bad, I’m haunted by the sleepless nights before the evolution of dance, back to the days of the curlers.
 A very knowledgeable and practical friend of my mother’s used to joke that a wig would have sorted out all our woes.
 Little did she know, how wise her words were and what a phenomenon the wigs would become.